Comsoft-Limted/smms-api-documentation/DEPLOYMENT.md

 2. Docker image is built on GitHub runner
 3. Image is saved and transferred to server
 4. Server loads image and runs container
-5. Nginx is configured for `docs.tirms.ncc.gov.ng` subdomain
+5. Nginx is configured for `doc.tirms.ncc.gov.ng` subdomain
 6. SSL certificate is obtained for the subdomain
 7. Health checks verify deployment